MehdiQuazi/Applying-Trained-Deep-Learning-Models-to-Simulated-MRI-Signals/README.md

-The code we used to generate the simulated data and then applied the deep learning models to, can be found in the 'Simulated Data Code' file.
+We generated simulated MRI data and then applied the deep learning models to them.
+This be found in the 'Simulated Data Code' file.

 We define the ground truth data for the deep learning models as 'params_sim'.